zopefoundation/zc.zk/src/zc/zk/README.txt

 - Fixed: Session events were misshandled by the high-level children and properties watch-support code in a way that cause scary both otherwise harmless log message.

+- Increased the initial time to wait for ZooKeeper connections.

 0.7.0 (2012-01-27)
 ------------------